mischnic/parcel-ssg/README.md

 ### Packagers don't invalidate when bundlegraph changes

-So adding a page doesn't update the nav bar.
+So adding a page or changing frontmatter that is used in the second tempalte doesn't update the nav bar.

 ### Two stages